Atiiyehh/Atiiyehh/README.md

 - 👋 Hi, I’m @Atiiyehh
 - 👀 I’m interested in software engineering and graphic design
-- 🌱 I’m currently learning c programming and python
+- 🌱 I’m currently learning c programming, c++ and python
-- 💞️ I’m looking to collaborate on basic programs using c language
+- 💞️ I’m looking to collaborate on basic programs using python language
 - 📫 How to reach me: Instagram ID: miss_a_ha

 <!---